aplatkouski/ap-games/README.md

 Development of this happens on GitHub, patches including tests, documentation are very welcome, as well as bug reports!

+This project has a [code of conduct][].
+By interacting with this repository, organization, or community you agree to abide by its terms.

 See also our [CONTRIBUTING.md][contributing.md].

 ## Copyright